Why Are STD Rates So High In the U.S.?

 "What's most concerning to me is that the numbers are going up, and unfortunately in the United States we are having more threats to women's health care than ever before," says Mary Jane Minkin, M.D., a clinical professor of obstetrics, gynecology and reproductive sciences at the Yale School of Medicine.

-Last year, the Trump administration cut over $200 million in federal reproductive care funding (which affected programs at Johns Hopkins University, the Children's Hospital of Los Angeles, and the Chicago Department of Public Health, to name a few)-jeopardizing programs that helped screen for and treat STDs.
+In 2017, the Trump administration cut over $200 million in federal reproductive care funding (which affected programs at Johns Hopkins University, the Children's Hospital of Los Angeles, and the Chicago Department of Public Health, to name a few), jeopardizing programs that helped screen for and treat STDs.
 "My concern is that if we're doing away with funding for women's health care and threatening places like Planned Parenthood, which provide STD screenings, many women won't have access to screenings and treatment," Dr. Minkin says.
 (See: All The Ways a Planned Parenthood Collapse Could Hurt Women's Health)

-That's not the only way politics are having an effect on rising STD rates-insurance coverage (or lack of it) is often a major factor in whether a patient gets screened or not, says Dr. Gupta.
+That's not the only way politics are having an effect on rising STD rates — insurance coverage (or lack of it) is often a major factor in whether a patient gets screened or not, says Dr. Gupta.
 "Some women would like to get tested [for STDs] but they are so scared of unknown out-of-pocket costs that they either don't go or decline testing, even if they have had new partners," she says.
 "Many of our patients have been getting billed for out-of-pocket costs for gonorrhea and chlamydia testing because it's not considered a part of preventative screening anymore."
 (For the record, coverage varies by insurance plan, so ask your gyno to check in with your provider.
-If it's not covered, that doesn't mean you should skip it-many health centers like Planned Parenthood provide free or low-cost screenings.)
+If it's not covered, that doesn't mean you should skip getting tested — many health centers like Planned Parenthood provide free or low-cost screenings.)

 All of this is compounded by the fact that people just aren't using condoms enough.
-Only 24 percent of women used a condom during their last hookup and only 18 percent of women said they used one every single time, according to a report published by the CDC last year.
+Only 24 percent of women used a condom during their last hookup and only 18 percent of women said they used one every single time, according to a 2017 CDC report.
 (Reminder: Condoms are the only way to prevent STDs if you're having sex.)

-The report also found a safe sex red flag for women using another form of birth control-rates of condom use were even lower when women were also using a method like the Pill or IUD to prevent pregnancy.
-This is a major problem, says Dr. Minkin, since IUDs and the Pill-both of which are awesome, and more effective at preventing pregnancy than condoms-don't protect against STDs.
+That 2017 report also found a safe sex red flag for women using another form of birth control — rates of condom use were even lower when women were also using a method like the pill or IUD to prevent pregnancy.
+This is a major problem, says Dr. Minkin, since IUDs and the Pill — both of which are awesome, and more effective at preventing pregnancy than condoms — don't protect against STDs.
 "We need to teach people that if they're going to have sex, they need to prevent pregnancy, but they also need to prevent STDs," she says.